Prospective Graduate Students

 Dear Potential Applicant:

 If you have general questions about the application process, consider reading some of the resources listed at the bottom of this letter.
 You should also consult advisors or career counselors at your college or university.
 In addition, pay particular attention to our faculty members’ web sites.
-If you have further questions about our Cognition, Neuroscience, and Social Psychology program after reading this letter and the web site information, feel free to contact Dr. Jamie Goldenberg by email or postal mail (Department of Psychology, PCD 4118G, University of South Florida, Tampa, FL 33620-7200).
+If you have further questions about our Cognition, Neuroscience, and Social Psychology program after reading this letter and the web site information, feel free to contact Dr. Joe Vandello by email or postal mail (Department of Psychology, PCD 4118G, University of South Florida, Tampa, FL 33620-7200).

 We evaluate applicants holistically, taking into account academic performance, expressed interests, fit, research experience, and letters of recommendation.
 Although GRE scores are not required, we accept them and use them in our evaluations.
-Most faculty members may consider GRE scores when making acceptance decisions.
+Many faculty members consider GRE scores when making acceptance decisions.
 Please note that some University scholarships require GRE scores.

 Three recommendation letters are required.
 All three should be from faculty members or doctoral-level researchers.
 The ideal choice is someone with whom you have worked closely, especially if you have taken a small challenging class or conducted research with that person.

-- Our program requires a full time commitment.
+• Our program requires a full-time commitment.

 We welcome your interest in our Cognition, Neuroscience, and Social Psychology program and hope that this letter, along with other departmental information, will help you make an informed decision about applying.
 Please read about our admissions requirements.
 Good luck in your pursuit of graduate education!